solid red star

 The importance of storing cannabis properly

 Is it worth it to store cannabis properly?
 Absolutely.
 Properly preserved cannabis products can sit long-term and maintain their level of potency and flavor, stretching your investment.
-Conversely, poorly storing your cannabis products can make them go “bad” (meaning: stale, tough, harsh, or moldy) faster.
+Conversely, poorly storing your cannabis products can make them go “bad” (meaning stale, tough, harsh, or moldy) faster.

 If you live with adults, proper storage is key to preserving product quality (and keeping other people’s hands off your stash).
 But if you live with kids or pets, proper storage is even more important.
-Kids, dogs, cats — every mammal has an endocannabinoid system, which means that cannabis (even CBD) will have an effect on their system.
+Kids, dogs, cats — every mammal has an endocannabinoid system, which means that cannabis (even CBD) will affect their system.
 Plus, there may be ingredients in your products that are toxic to animals.
 Properly storing cannabis out of reach and locked away helps keep everyone safe from unintentional consumption.

 3 reasons to store your cannabis properly